dstmodders/mod-dev-tools/readme/02-development.md

 - [LuaCov][]
 - [Prettier][]

-I do RECOMMEND getting familiar with these tools and integrate them into your workflow when developing this project.
+I RECOMMEND getting familiar with these tools and integrate them into your workflow when developing this project.
 Their usage is OPTIONAL but is strongly advisable.
 Consider running at least code linting and tests (if there are any) throughout the development.